admineral/Reactor-ChatGPT-Plugin/README.md

 ## ⚠️ Limitations

-Reactor is currently focused on web applications.
+Reactor is currently in development.
 But who knows what the future holds?
 Stay tuned for updates!

 ## 🙌 Contribute